Statistical terms used in research studies; a primer for media

 - Standard deviation provides insight into how much variation there is within a group of values.
 It measures the deviation (difference) from the group’s mean (average).

 - Be careful to distinguish the following terms as you interpret results: Average, mean and median.
 The first two terms are synonymous, and refer to the average value of a group of numbers.
 Add up all the figures, divide by the number of values, and that’s the average or mean.
-A median, on the other hand, is the central value, and can be useful if there’s an extremely high or low value in a collection of values — say, Bill Gates’s salary in a list of people’s incomes.
+A median, on the other hand, is the central value, and can be useful if there’s an extremely high or low value in a collection of values — say, a Wall Street CEO’s salary in a list of people’s incomes.
 (For more information, read “Math for Journalists” or go to one of the “related resources” at right.)

 - Pay close attention to percentages versus percentage points — they’re not the same thing.
 For example, if 40 out of 100 homes in a distressed suburb have “underwater” mortgages, the rate is 40%.
 If a new law allows 10 homeowners to refinance, now only 30 mortgages are troubled.
 The new rate is 30%, a drop of 10 percentage points (40 – 30 = 10).
 This is not 10% less than the old rate, however — in fact, the decrease is 25% (10 / 40 = 0.25 = 25%).

 - In descriptive statistics, quantiles can be used to divide data into equal-sized subsets.
 For example, dividing a list of individuals sorted by height into two parts — the tallest and the shortest — results in two quantiles, with the median height value as the dividing line.
 Quartiles separate data set into four equal-sized groups, deciles into 10 groups, and so forth.
 Individual items can be described as being “in the upper decile,” meaning the group with the largest values, meaning that they are higher than 90% of those in the dataset.